vhawk19/Py_Primer/Functions/1_Introduction_to_Functions.md

         print(sum)          # The variable sum is then printed onto the console.

 def subtract(num1, num2):
-        print( num1 - num2 )    # Another method would be to simply print out the compount statement as shown, avoiding the
+        print( num1 - num2 )    # Another method would be to simply print out the compound statement as shown, avoiding the
                                 # the usage of a variable such as 'sum', helping reduce memory usage.

 def multiplication(num1, num2):